cbrandlehner/homebridge-daikin-local/README.md

  ```
 If it does not, your device is not yet supported.

-## ESP32-Faikin Support
+## ESP32-Faikout Support

-If you're using the [ESP32-Faikin](https://github.com/revk/ESP32-Faikin) open-source WiFi controller, select "Faikin" as the system type in the configuration.
-The Faikin system provides:
+If you're using the [ESP32-Faikout](https://github.com/revk/ESP32-Faikout) open-source WiFi controller, select "Faikout" as the system type in the configuration.
+The Faikout system provides:

 - Local control without cloud dependencies
 - MQTT and Home Assistant integration
 - Enhanced features and faster response times
 - Full compatibility with this plugin's special modes (Econo, Powerful, Night Quiet)

-For Faikin devices, the plugin automatically uses the JSON-based control API.
+For Faikout devices, the plugin automatically uses the JSON-based control API.
 The special modes work as follows:
 - **Econo Mode**: Controlled via the `econo` parameter (boolean)
 - **Powerful Mode**: Controlled via the `powerful` parameter (boolean)
 - **Night Quiet Mode**: Controlled via the `fan` parameter set to 'Q' (Quiet mode)